Rich Eisen: Other media

+Saturday Night Live 's Weekend Update.
+Shortly after, Eisen did an introduction for The Roast of Tom Brady on Netflix.

 Personal life

 Eisen is Jewish.
 In 2003, Eisen married Suzy Shuster, formerly a college football sideline reporter for ESPN on ABC.
-They have two sons and a daughter, and live near Coldwater Canyon in Beverly Hills, California.
+They have two sons and a daughter, as well as two Golden Retriever rescue dogs.
+They live near Coldwater Canyon in Beverly Hills, California.

 Eisen wrote the book Total Access, which was published in 2007.
-In 2012, he started the "Punters Are People Too" movement after Bryan Anger was drafted by the Jacksonville Jaguars in the third round of the 2012 NFL Draft.
+In 2012, he started the "Punters Are People Too" movement after Bryan Anger was drafted by the Jacksonville Jaguars in the third round of the 2012 NFL draft.

-In 2014, he had a small cameo in the film Draft Day.
+He also does a charity run for St. Jude Children's Hospital called Run Rich Run.
+It has raised approximately $5.2 million for the hospital.

-Eisen is a fan of the New York Jets, New York Yankees and Michigan Wolverines.
+He is a longtime fan of the New York Jets, New York Yankees, New York Knicks and also of the Michigan Wolverines.